-The law establishes two standards to judge whether a director has exercised reasonable skill, care and diligence.
+The law establishes two tests to judge whether a director has exercised reasonable skill, care and diligence.

 For example, a reasonable expectation of the skill level required to be a director of a $100 billion-dollar global corporation, would be very different from a director sitting on a $1 million-dollar local company.

-Second test: Did the director perform according to the skill and knowledge they had?
+Did the director act according to the skill and knowledge they had?

-For example, if a director is a chartered accountant, and sits on the company’s audit committee, the did the director utilise his accounting background to properly keep the firm’s finances in check?
+For example, if a director is a chartered accountant, and sits on the company’s audit committee, then did the director utilise his accounting background to properly keep the firm’s finances in check?